mitranim/js/doc/readme.md

 ## Usage

 Uses native JS modules, which can be imported by URL in browsers and Deno.
-The truly lazy can import all core modules at once:
+The truly lazy can import many core modules at once:

 ```js
 import * as a from '{{url}}/all.mjs'